gawainhewitt/soundmakers_lines/README.md

 **No sound on iOS**: Ensure silent mode is turned off.
 The audio context requires an initial user interaction (handled by the splash screen).

-**Stuck notes**: Press the 'P' key to trigger panic stop, or use the window blur detection which automatically stops all notes when switching apps.
+**Stuck notes**: Press the 'Escape' key to trigger panic stop, or use the window blur detection which automatically stops all notes when switching apps.

 **Layout issues after app switching**: The app includes comprehensive viewport reset logic that should handle this automatically.

+**Strings not responding to strum**: Ensure you're dragging continuously.
+The app tracks touch/mouse movement globally and triggers strings as your pointer crosses them.

 ## Contributing